- Resources for Residents

 The Town also encourages residents to check on neighbors, particularly those you know may be housebound to any extent.
 One of the Village’s strengths is our small size and large sense of community.

-As of 3/23/2020, all events and gatherings throughout our region have been cancelled, non-essential employees are working from home, and all schools in Washington State are closed.
-Please see the document linked below for a summary of Geovernor Inslee's 3/23/2020 proclamation to Stay Home Stay Healthy.
+- As of 3/23/2020, all events and gatherings throughout our region have been cancelled, non-essential employees are working from home, and all schools in Washington State are closed.
+Please see the document linked above for a summary of Governor Inslee's 3/23/2020 proclamation to Stay Home Stay Healthy.
 The Seattle Times continues to share pertinent information about cancellations, closures, and other relevant information with readers.

 While evidence currently available is that that most children and adults are not at risk for severe illness, we do know that some members of our community are at higher risk.
 These include people 60 and older, people with weakened immune systems, people who are pregnant, and those with underlying health conditions, including heart disease, lung disease, or diabetes.
 By asking that everyone remain home, with few exceptions, people who are at higher risk will be better protected from the spread of germs through others who may be asymptomatic.